yajirobee/logs/_posts/2026-07-02-thoughts-toward-ai-native-development-process.md

 We need to record design decisions that impact a large portion of the system.
 It isn't obvious where to store such information with a multi-repo setup.
 Migration to mono-repo is an option since it suits AI context management.
 However, migrating from multi-repo to mono-repo involves major effort particularly in CI/CD migration.
 It's unrealistic to consolidate all existing repositories into mono-repo even at the team level.

-Instead, I'm considering the meta-repo / virtual mono-repo pattern (ref: https://devnewsletter.com/p/meta-repo-pattern/)
+Instead, I'm considering the meta-repo / virtual mono-repo pattern (ref: [The Meta-Repo Pattern](https://devnewsletter.com/p/meta-repo-pattern/))

 > Rather than restructuring codebases (an expensive and politically fraught undertaking), teams are building what amount to maps: lightweight repositories that sit above their project code and provide agents with the context they lack.
 Practitioners call them "meta-repos" or "virtual monorepos."
 They contain no application code, only documentation, manifests, and tooling that orient an AI agent across an entire system.